APogue/APogue.github.io/_posts/posts/2024-10-22-Protest-activities-aftermath.md

 - [UCLA administrators ignored UC policies and now engage in blame-shifting](UCLA administrators ignored UC policies and now engage in blame-shifting)

+	- It is not a question of who did what right and who did what wrong, Wade argues this is a matter of whose responsibility this was.
+Thomas failed to go above and beyond, yes.
+It doesn't matter, this situation was not his responsibility.

 	- "Ten years ago, the UC system created a comprehensive guide of roles, responsibilities, and planning for the UC system and individual campuses to follow in responding to civil disobedience on campuses.
 These guidelines remain in effect to this day.
 As detailed below, this guide calls into question the ongoing attempt by UCLA administrators to **shift blame to law enforcement for the response/lack of response to protests at UCLA.**"

-	- "Moreover, recognizing the pivotal role of campus administrators in protest response, the guidelines demanded that those administrators be well-trained in protest response.
+	- "Moreover, **recognizing the pivotal role of campus administrators in protest response**, the guidelines demanded that those administrators be well-trained in protest response.
 Specifically, the guidelines required UCLA to **“implement formal training of administrators . . . in the areas of crowd management, mediation, de-escalation techniques, the Incident Command System and police force options.”**  This mandatory training was directed to be **conducted annually**, ensuring that current and best practices in protest response would be employed."

 	- "However, what unfolded at UCLA calls into question whether **UCLA complied with the guidelines to have in place senior administrators trained in crowd control response, with written plans for response that were the product of scenario training and consultation with its police department and outside law enforcement agencies.
 The response to protests appears ad hoc and devoid of the structured planning mandated by the UC system.**"